FAQ

 Ask for:

-Trade references (do they pay their bills, run a good business?
-Do any contractors in surrounding trades refer them?)
+• Trade references (do they pay their bills, run a good business?)

 And if you still run into trouble?
 Don’t beat yourself up.
 There are folks like us with decades of experience ready to help fix it.
 No judgment.
 It’s tough out there.
 Sometimes the best guy turns out to be the lowest price, sometimes he’s not.
 Price isn’t always the best gauge.